kyma-project/community/guidelines/releases-guidelines/04-release-communication.md

 label: internal
 ---

 At the beginning of the release process, the team responsible for the release picks a Release Master who will manage the release process.
-One of the Release Master's responsibilities is to update the rest of the organization on the progress of the release process.
+One of the Release Master's responsibilities is to provide updates regarding the progress of the release process through the public **release** Slack channel.
 The Release Master is obliged to do the following:

-- Inform Kyma teams about release deadlines on Slack channels at least one week before the first release candidate (RC1), and pin the message so that it is easy to find.
+- Inform Kyma teams about release deadlines at least one week before the first release candidate (RC1), and pin the message so that it is easy to find.

 - Prepare the environment to test a release candidate.
 Share access to the testing environment with Kyma teams so that they can test their components before merging the RC.